TefiC/Popular-Movies-App-Stage-2-Udacity/README.md

 - Spinner information found in StackOverflow forums

-- Column number is set programatically using the [method found in this post](https://stackoverflow.com/questions/33575731/gridlayoutmanager-how-to-auto-fit-columns)
+- Column number is set programatically using the [method found on this post](https://stackoverflow.com/questions/33575731/gridlayoutmanager-how-to-auto-fit-columns)

 -  Gradient drawable based on [this post](https://stackoverflow.com/questions/32989851/how-can-i-use-a-color-as-placeholder-image-with-picasso)